-The with-profits sub-fund holds a certain level of money, over and above the amount needed to make payouts to investors.
+The With-Profits Sub-Fund holds a certain level of money, over and above the amount needed to make payouts to investors.
 This acts as a 'buffer' and provides security for investors.
 Every year, Aviva reviews the size of the buffer to determine whether there is additional surplus that can be shared between eligible policies.
 If a sub-fund has additional surplus available, a distribution from the estate is possible when a payout is made.

-As at 1 October 2023, the additional surplus payable was 3.5% for the Post-Demutualisation With-Profits Sub-Fund and 14% for the Pre-Demutualisation With-Profits Sub-Fund.
+As at 1 January 2025, the additional surplus payable was 2.5% of the asset share for the Post-Demutualisation With-Profits Sub-Fund and 13% for the Pre-Demutualisation With-Profits Sub-Fund.